fluxcd/flagger/docs/gitbook/usage/webhooks.md

 * **rollout** hooks are executed during the analysis on each iteration before the metric checks.
   If a rollout hook call fails the canary advancement is paused and eventfully rolled back.

+* **confirm-traffic-increase** hooks are executed right before the weight on the canary is increased.
+The canary advancement is paused until this hook returns HTTP 200.

 * **confirm-promotion** hooks are executed before the promotion step.
   The canary promotion is paused until the hooks return HTTP 200.
   While the promotion is paused, Flagger will continue to run the metrics checks and rollout hooks.